 The Honourable Pablo Rodriguez, Minister of Canadian Heritage and Quebec Lieutenant, on behalf of the Honourable Dominic LeBlanc, Minister of Intergovernmental Affairs, Infrastructure and Communities

-"These new investments will allow Quebecers to benefit from a library adapted to today's needs and realities.
-I would like to acknowledge the work of the Member of the National Assembly for La Peltrie, Éric Caire, in the implementation of this project that so perfectly embodies the vision of our government, which is to make culture more readily accessible."
+"These new investments will allow Quebecers to use a library adapted to today's needs and realities.
+This project perfectly embodies the vision of our government, which is working to make culture more accessible and bring it closer to people in all regions of Quebec."

 Nathalie Roy, Minister of Culture and Communications

 "This is excellent news that meets the region's need for modern, high-quality cultural infrastructure.
-This investment of more than $1.3 million from the Government of Quebec for the renovation of the municipal library will directly contribute to improving the quality of life of families in L'Ancienne-Lorette.
-I know that residents of all ages will want to take advantage of these new facilities and descend upon them in large crowds.
+This investment of over $1,1 million from the Government of Quebec for the renovation of the municipal library in Baie-Comeau directly contributes to improving the quality of life of families in the region.
+I know that citizens of all ages will want to come visit and enjoy the new facilities."

 Through the Investing in Canada Infrastructure Program (ICIP), the federal government is plans to invest more than $7.5 billion in Quebec between 2018 and 2028 for projects focusing on community, cultural and recreational infrastructure; green infrastructure; public transit; and infrastructure in rural and northern communities.